Auguste Deter: Onset of disease

-Carl visited Auguste whenever possible, though he struggled to make payments for her care and stay.
+Carl visited Deter whenever possible, though he struggled to make payments for her care and stay.
 It would have been more financially efficient to spend the time at work.
 Having difficulty keeping up with the payments, Carl continued insisting on getting her into a more affordable facility.
-Such a transfer would remove Auguste from Alzheimer's care, but Carl continued to persist in transferring Auguste.
+Such a transfer would remove Deter from Alzheimer's care, but Carl continued to persist in transferring Deter.
 When asking Alzheimer for an arrangement of hospital transfers, Alzheimer discouraged him from such a decision; instead, he offered him an agreement for her to continue to receive care without cost in exchange for her medical records and brain after death, to which Carl gave a signed consent.